Plymouth Prowler: Design

 Chrysler's design and international director Thomas C. Gale said his "love for 1930s-era hot rods" inspired the Prowler."
 Gale, who has a hotted up 1932 Ford in his garage, approved the hotrod-inspired Plymouth Prowler as the company's follow-up show-stopper to the Dodge Viper.

 Another early influence is credited to a Chrysler-sponsored project at the Art Center College of Design, resulting in a thesis project by Douglas "Chip" Foose, which included drawings of a retro-roadster.
 Foose "designed it as a coupe for Chrysler to begin with, but modified it to a roadster version."

 The Prowler used a powertrain from Chrysler's LH-cars, a 24-valve, 3.5 L Chrysler SOHC V6 engine producing 214 hp at 5850 rpm.
 For model year 1999, the engine was upgraded to a more powerful, aluminum block, 253 hp at 6400 rpm version.
 The engines were coupled to a four-speed Autostick semi-automatic transmission at the rear of the vehicle.
 Power to the transaxle from the engine was via an open tube-type drive shaft that rotated at engine speed, described as a "torque tube".
-However, it was not a stationary enclosure, as with the drive shaft within a rigid torque tube connecting a front engine and rear-mounted transaxles of the C5 Corvette, Porsche 944, and Alfa Romeo 75.
+However, it was not a stationary enclosure, as is the drive shaft within a rigid torque tube connecting a front engine and rear-mounted transaxle, such as on the C5 Corvette, Porsche 944, and Alfa Romeo 75.
 Placement of the transmission in the rear helped achieve the Prowler's desirable 50-50 front-rear weight distribution.

 The Prowler was the first rear-wheel drive Plymouth since the 1989 Plymouth Gran Fury and became the last Plymouth model with the layout.
 While criticized for having its V6 engine, Chrysler's High Output 3.5 L had a horsepower rating similar to (or higher than) the company's Magnum V8s of that era.
 While not making nearly as much torque as a V8, the Prowler's light weight helped to achieve 0 to 60 mph acceleration in just over 7 seconds.

 The car prominently featured aluminum construction, which, in many cases, was adhesively bonded, chiefly in the chassis.
 The body was produced in Shadyside, Ohio.
 The car was assembled by hand at the Conner Avenue Assembly Plant (CAAP) in Detroit, Michigan.